2019 recipient Shahrzad Salmasi with David Edwards, AFPC President and CFP Board Member

 The CFP/AFPC award is bestowed on a pharmacy graduate student for the best research paper published or accepted for publication during the year preceding the AFPC annual meeting.
 The paper must report on research completed by the applicant while a graduate student at a Canadian Faculty of Pharmacy.
 The winner is notified by April 15 and must agree to attend the AFPC Conference and present his/her paper in the form of a 20-minute oral presentation.

-The recipient of the award will receive an honorarium of $750 and a certificate of recognition for the achievement.
+The recipient of the award receives an honorarium of $750 and a certificate of recognition for the achievement.
 Travel and hotel funds for a maximum of three days will be provided for the recipient to attend and present his/her work at the AFPC Conference.

 Criteria for submission of papers